Nicolas-Reyland/Chaikin3D/README.md

 # Usage

-To get full help, use the ```./chaikin3d.py -h``` command.
+To get full help, run `python3 chaikin3d.py -h`.

 ### Steps
-There are three simple steps to this program :
+There are three simple steps :
  - loading a mesh
  - modifying the mesh
  - rendering the results